 Management-driven water condition has also been a driver of the vegetation shift observed on the eastern portion of Transect M3.
 In this region, water pump structures at S332B and S332C deliver water from the L31N canal into a series of inter-connected detention ponds.
 These ponds have a large fixed-crest weir on the western levee that allows water from the pond to enter ENP marl prairies.
 In addition, water may also enter ENP through subsurface flow.
-The purpose of operating pump stations along the L-31N canal includes lowering canal and groundwater levels and creating a continuous hydraulic ridge to control seepage back to the canal while protecting the marl prairie (sparrow habitat) from further deterioration (USACE 2006).
+The purpose of operating pump stations along the L-31N canal includes lowering canal and groundwater levels, but creating a continuous hydraulic ridge to control seepage back to the canal while protecting the marl prairie (sparrow habitat) from further deterioration (USACE 2006).
 Pumping through S332B and S332C serves the management goal of re-hydrating the marl prairies of the Rocky Glades.
 Thus, a shift in vegetation towards wetter types indicates that the management goal is being achieved, at least in part.
-However, regular monitoring is essential to detect a signal that inputs of water from the ponds continue to cause a shift in vegetation to from marl-dominated wet prairie to marsh types.
+However, regular monitoring is essential to detect a signal that inputs of water from the ponds continue to cause a shift in vegetation from marl-dominated wet prairie to marsh types.

-In addition to a positive outcome of the operations of water pumps and detention ponds along eastern boarder of the Park, impact of such management efforts on prairie vegetation needs to be interpreted cautiously, because water flow from detention ponds towards prairies in the Park may have adverse consequences as well.
+In addition to a positive outcome of the operations of water pumps and detention ponds along eastern boarder of the Park, the impact of such management efforts on prairie vegetation needs to be interpreted cautiously, because water flow from detention ponds towards prairies in the Park may have adverse consequences as well.
 For instance, periphyton near inflow structures had elevated phosphorus in comparison to adjacent marl prairie sites to the west, suggesting an increase in P-loading due to long-term exposure of the canal-side sites to seepage (Gaiser et al. 2008; 2014).
 Sah et al. (2014) also concluded that vegetation in upper Taylor Slough basin showed significant trajectory along the vector representing the phosphorus gradient, possibly due to the influence of seepage water from the detention ponds.
-In this study, while soil TC, OC and TN increased along marl prairie-slough gradient as expected (Figure 6), soil phosphorous at the site near (300m) the detention pond levee was higher than at several sites 1200-2400 m from levee (Figure 7).
+In this study, while soil TC, OC and TN increased along marl prairie-slough gradient as expected (Figure 7), soil phosphorous at the site nearest to (300m) the detention pond levee was higher than at several sites 1200-2400 m from levee (Figure 8).
+In areas of lower P enrichment, physicochemical measurements that include "bioavailable" P as estimated through fractionation schemes, enzyme (glucosidase, MUF-C and phosphatase, MUF-P) activities and microbial biomass have been used to characterize P-limitation (Wright and Reddy, 2001a,b).
+In this study, while we observed an increase in MUF-C and microbial biomass-C and P along the marl prairie-slough gradient, higher values of MUF-C, microbial biomass-P and labile-P were observed in soil at the site near the levee than at other adjacent marl prairie sites (Figure 11), suggesting an increase in soil P at that site.
 If water from the detention ponds continues to influence vegetation in the adjacent prairies, the water quality issue also needs to be addressed so that the affected marl prairies do not shift to another stable state more adapted to P-enriched soil (Hagerthey et al. 2008).